2016 in Retrospect (Part 3 – My Near-Death Experience)

 I came down with tonsillitis, which happens quite regularly for me.
 This is strange, as I had my tonsils out when I was a kid.
 Unfortunately my tonsils are as stubborn as I am, and they had grown back without my knowing it.
 I was wondering why I kept getting a sore throat until I discovered a few years back that those sneaky little suckers had returned.

 Anyway, this time, the tonsillitis was particularly bad.
 I developed an extremely high fever, and couldn’t urinate despite feeling like I was going to explode.
 So I went into the emergency department of Princess Alexandra Hospital where they gave me some meds and kept me in overnight for observation.
-When I woke up the next morning, I soon discovered it was not the next morning, but about ten days later.
+When I woke up the next morning, I soon discovered it was not the next morning at all, but about ten days later.

 I was in the Intensive Care Unit with a tube down my throat and surrounded by machines.
 Strangely the first thing that told me something was not normal was when I opened my eyes and saw my mother sitting there.
 What was she doing there when she lives in another state?
 Eventually I came to understand that I had been in a coma for almost a week, and that the tonsillitis had triggered something much more serious.